jdoleary/Spellmasons/TasksCurrent.md

 # Todo

+- Question for Brad: Should Protection protect any single ally?
+So that it can work for both players if you stack it?

+  - stash: "protection stackable"

 - Fixed?: We had some 3 disconnected players, brad killed me, destroyed my corpse and entered the portal and it entered an infinte loop
+- Protection doesn't SHOW target being removed because target drawing is additive right now

 ---